Why is my water bill so high?

 Where can I pay my bill?

 You can pay your water bill in person at the Water Services Department at Needsmust and at the Inland Revenue Department, Bay Road, Basseterre.
 You can also pay your water bill online or at the counter at the following local banks: SKNA National Bank, Scotiabank and CIBC First Caribbean International Bank, or online at www.paykn.com.
-Other forms of online payment will be made available soon.

 Am I responsible for water rates even though my premises are rented?